An Interview with Sir Thomas Wyatt, the Elder

 Wendy: I remember you telling me about this.
-At that time, you were on a mission to the Pope…?
+You were on a mission to the Pope…?

-Sir Tom: Aye… I went with Sir John Russel as his esquire and equerry, when King Harry sent him to give aid to Pope Clement VII.
-Sir John had the misfortune to fall from his horse and break his leg at Narni, a small town not far from Florence.
+Sir Tom: Aye… I went with Sir John Russell as his esquire and equerry, when King Harry sent him to give aid to Pope Clement VII.
+Sir John had the misfortune to fall from his horse and break his leg at Narni, a small town close to Florence.
 His injury meant I had to act in his stead to best serve the King.
-I was captured on my return to Narni and Sir John.
+Soldiers captured me on my return to Narni and Sir John.
 I knew the soldiers planned to ransom me, but I made my escape before any money changed hands.
 Not long after that, Sir John and I escaped from Rome when the Duc of Borbon’s army began its bloody assault on the Holy city.
 Never was I more relieved to make my return to English soil.
 The following year I went to Calais, where I served the King as his Marshal until 1532.

 Wendy: There was an important event that happened in Calais, at the end of 1532?

 Sir Tom: You refer to when the King and the Lady Marquess of Pembroke came to Calais for a meeting with François, the King of France?

 Wendy: Yes—you knew the Lady Marquess of Pembroke well, did you not?

 Sir Tom: Aye.
 But you know full well who she was, Wendy…

 Wendy: Could you please tell my readers…?

 Sir Tom: My cousin, Anne Boleyn.
 Not long after this she became Queen to King Harry.
 What good that did her I know not.